 - Report doubtful accounts.
-It is now easy to report accounts which share malware.
-Additionally, you can send complaints about businesses which run fake giveaways.
+It is now easy to report accounts that share malware.
+Additionally, you can send complaints about businesses that run fake giveaways.

 - Change your passwords.
 Increase security by taking advantage of two-factor authentication.
 Do the same with your other online accounts.

 - Report to your bank if in case your credit card information was stolen.
 Better freeze the credit card until the resolution of the security issue.

 Most of the scams above boil down to one goal.
 Scammers aim to collect as much personal information to gain access to your financial accounts.
 Your emails, social media accounts, and other online presence are always at risk.
 Criminals can even access your data on your computer.

 Criminals can do a lot with enough personal information.
 They can wire transfer money to another account.
 Some even manage to create fraudulent documents.
 It can then be used to apply for loans.
 Online scammers are faster.
 They only need a few minutes on your account to empty your bank.